 A particular way in which something is done, is organized, or happens:

-Patterns is a very interchangeable term and you could almost argue that a design system is simply a collection of patterns.
-This isn't very clear or helpful in identifying what we document, so how do we best articulate what are best practise approaches and user experiences in our design system?
+Patterns is a very interchangeable term.
+You could almost argue that a design system is simply a collection of patterns.
+This isn't very clear or helpful in identifying what we document, so how do we best articulate our best practice approaches and user experiences in our design system?

 We identified types of patterns.

-In comparison to components which are reflection of what we have built, patterns are identified as best practise and what we aim to achieve.
-Most importantly a pattern must be repeatable.
+Compared to components that reflect what we have built, patterns are identified as best practice and what we aim to achieve.
+Most importantly, a pattern must be repeatable.

 Types of patterns we have identified: